harness/developer-hub/release-notes/chaos-engineering.md

 ### Fixed issues

 * When the connection between the control plane (user interface) and your cluster was broken (or closed), the chaos infrastructure displayed ‘disconnected’ status with the incorrect message "chaos infrastructure is already connected."
-Now, it has been fixed such that chaos infrastructure displays ‘disconnected’ status only after confirming the status of the connection, i.e., the control plane sends a message to the user cluster, and if the user cluster does not respond to it, the status is ‘disconnected’.
+Now, it has been fixed such that chaos infrastructure displays ‘disconnected’ status only after confirming the status of the connection using the Ping-Pong model, i.e., the control plane sends a message to the user cluster, and if the user cluster does not respond to it, the status is ‘disconnected’.
 Consequently, the message "chaos infrastructure is disconnected" is displayed.
 (CHAOS-1113)

 * There was no response from the chaos infrastructure when one or more pods (or replicas) of the associated components were not running.
 Now, it has been fixed so that the chaos infrastructure requires a minimum of one pod (replica) to be in the running state for all the required components.
 As a result, pod evictions caused by node shutdown or scaling operations will have no effect on the status of the chaos infrastructure.
 (CHAOS-1114)

+**Note**

+This release introduces the Ping-Pong model, which requires the users to upgrade their existing chaos infrastructures to the latest version by re-downloading the chaos infrastructure manifest from the user interface and applying it to the respective cluster.

 ## January 17, 2023, version 0.7.2